Shipprojects/rdbus/README.md

 "data_type": "UINT",
 "data_order": "CDAB",
 ```
-describes a 2 consecutive register combination that is going to be interpreted as an unsigned integer with the described data order.
+describes a combination of 2 consecutive registers that is going to be interpreted as an unsigned integer with the described data order.
 You can put the letter combinations however you like.

-#### Standard data types
+### Standard data types

 | Data type     | Data order   |
 |---------------|--------------|